opensearch-project/documentation-website/_dashboards/workspace/workspace-acl.md

 ## Personas
 There are following personas in *Workspace* use cases:
 * **Dashboard admin**: the administrator of the OpenSearch Dashboards, who has complete access to all functions and data of OpenSearch Dashboards.
 * **Workspace owner**: Workspace owner have complete access to workspace configurations and saved objects in the workspace.
 Workspace creator will become the workspace owner when a workspace is created.
-Workspace owner most time can be used exchangeably with and workspace owner.
-Workspace owner
+The workspace creator automatically becomes the workspace owner when the workspace is created.
+'Workspace owner' and 'workspace admin' are often used interchangeably.
 * **Workspace content producer**: workspace operator has permission to view, create and update saved objects in the workspace.
 * **Workspace viewer**: workspace operator only has permission to view the saved objects in the workspace